Getting Started with Linode

 Deploy an Image

-After creating a new Linode, select it to open the Linode Manager Dashboard.
+Once you’ve created a new Linode, click the name or Dashboard to open the Linode Manager Dashboard.

 Enter a size for the disk in the Deployment Disk Size field.
 By default all of the available space is allocated, but you can set a lower size if you plan on cloning a disk or creating multiple configuration profiles.
 You can always create, resize, and delete disks later.